hypo69/hypo/docs/gemini/consultant/ru/ai/openai/model/training.md

 """
 .. module:: src.ai.openai.model
    :platform: Windows, Unix
-    :synopsis: OpenAI Model Class for handling communication with the OpenAI API and training the model
+   :synopsis: OpenAI Model Class for handling communication with the OpenAI API and training the model.
 """

 import time
 from pathlib import Path
 from types import SimpleNamespace